 The programme leads to a Master of Laws (60 credits) LLM with Legal Science as the main field of study.

 The programme is divided into three modules.
 You must take four compulsory 7.5 credit courses.
-The first is a general course focusing on the fundamentals of EU intellectual property law (module 1).
-Thereafter, you specialise in specific areas of EU intellectual property law by three courses in trademark law, copyright and patent law worth 7.5 credits each (module 2).
+The first is a general course focusing on the fundamentals of EU intellectual property law (Module 1).
+Thereafter you specialise in core EU intellectual property law areas by studying respectively copyright law, patent law, and trademark law, worth 7.5 credits each (Module 2).

-The final component of the programme teaches you legal scientific methods and you will write a thesis worth 30 credits.
-You should decide the subject of the thesis on your own in dialogue with a teacher responsible for a given area, who will also serve as supervisor.
+The final component of the programme teaches you legal scientific methods and you are expected to individually write a Master's thesis worth 30 credits.
+You decide the subject of the thesis on your own in dialogue with a teacher responsible for a given area who also serves as your supervisor.

 Courses within the programme